 Here is a step by step guide:

 - Remove bulbs from the mother plant by cutting the bulbs off the roots that are attached to the main plant

 - You are likely ending up with some bulbs that have roots and others that don’t have any.
 That is fine

 - In case you find any bulbs that are mushy, discard them.
-This is most likely caused by soil that is too wet leading to bulbs and potentially also roots to rot.
+This is most likely caused by soil that is too wet leading to bulbs and potentially also root rot.

 - Put the bulbs into well-draining soil.
 A soil mix with chunky bits using perlite, pumice or sand is best